projectcalico/calico/security/auto-host-endpoints.md

 Note that the above policy selects the standard Kubernetes label **node-role.kubernetes.io/master** attached to master nodes.

-Next apply policy that allows ingress traffic between the masters on certain ports.
+Next, apply policy that allows ingress traffic between the masters on certain ports.
 In addition to allowing the Kubernetes API server and Kubelet API ports, we also allow the master nodes to access the etcd server client API and the other Kubernetes control plane processes.